josephrclick/voice-transcribe/README.md

 - They're like participation trophies - everyone gets them, nobody wants them
 - `export GTK_THEME=Adwaita` if they really bug you

+**"Prompt Mode isn't working!"**
+- Did you add your OpenAI API key to .env?
+- Check if you have OpenAI credits
+- If enhancement fails, you still get the original transcript

 ## What's NOT Coming Soon

 - 🎯 VAD (Voice Activity Detection) - Buttons are fine, actually